ls-/ls_Toasts/README.md

 - _(Optional)_ Configure it;
 - Done.

 **Note #1:** By default, there's no ls: Toasts entry in Interface > AddOns section.
 You'll create one on the first use of **/lstoasts** command.
 It's a workaround for notorious CompactRaidFrame* taint which is caused by existence of in-game config.
-It's really old Blizz bug, and I don't think it'll ever be fixed.
+It's a really old Blizz bug, and I don't think it'll ever be fixed.

 I strongly recommend to **/reload** UI after you're done setting up the addon.
 Even if you opened and closed this panel without changing anything, **/reload** UI.
 By doing so, you'll remove config entry and prevent possible taints.